Cayenne Pepper and Hair Loss

 It is a type of chili and has been around for centuries.
-It is now grown in many other place around the world.
+It is now grown in many other places around the world.

-Aside from its many uses in food and drink is has been used extensively in herbal recipes for health reasons.
+Aside from its many uses in food and drink, it has been used extensively in herbal recipes for health reasons.